 The talking cure works because of these mirror neuron reactions in the human brain.
 It is often the case that people suffering from psychological disorders, such as depression, are not aware of the root causes behind their feelings.
 Talking to an objective, empathetic, and psychologically knowledgeable third party can trigger neurological connections that may not have otherwise been experienced.
 These new connections may be in the form of experiencing empathy for the self or learning new coping mechanisms.

 The talking cure also helps patients understand their thoughts, feelings, and behavior.
 The compulsive nature of thoughts and behaviors in people with depression, anxiety, and other mental health disorders can be very overwhelming.
 Talking to a therapist who is not stuck in compulsive patterns can be an incredibly refreshing and healing experience, showing patients that things can be seen with a different perspective than the ones that automatically flood their minds.” (https://www.wisegeek.com/what-is-the-talking-cure.htm).

 You are invited to contact Open Mind Counseling to arrange for your own personal, private, confidential telecounseling session.
-Or, click the link below to connect directly by phone.
+Or, visit the Rates page for fees and purchase.
 Telecounseling is an excellent platform in which to engage the talking cure.
 It is anonymous and relying only on the spoken word without the interference of visual cues.
 Take command of your experience through the practical application of the talking cure.